ZengineHQ/developers/plugins/tutorials/record-sms-2.md

 If a frontend component of the plugin was making requests to the backend service, we could send the Firebase settings as part of the payload.
 However, since a webhook is making the request to the backend service with a predetermined payload, the backend service needs to fetch these settings from Firebase directly.

 In order to do this, we first need to include the `zn-firebase` library, which when invoked, returns a reference to a `Firebase` object constructed from the Firebase URL associated with your plugin.
-If you are developing locally, you will need to pass in this url as the header `X-Firebase-Url`.
+If you are developing locally, you will need to pass in the Firebase URL and secret as the headers `X-Firebase-Url` and `X-Firebase-Secret`, respectively.

 {% highlight js %}